Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Each of our 3 children has a small plastic tote stored in our hall linen closet to take into the bathroom.
 They keep all of their toiletries in these totes.

 I love shower caddies.
 They are convenient and hook over the shower faucet just perfectly.
 Except when they don't.
-That was the case today when I went to hang mine.
-The faucet was so far forward that the caddy wouldn't stay put.

 To free up some counter space in the bathroom, I purchased a shower caddy and placed it on the mirror.
 The suction cups hold it on tight and it has worked great for me.